GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Academic_Wake.md

 I don't think Carol is evil, I think Helen spelled it out... that Helen studied Finnegans Wake in graduate school, an academic interpretation of Joyce.

-We have the lowest lowest lowest possible interpretation of Quran, Bible, Torah.
+We have the lowest lowest lowest possible interpretation of Quran, Bible, Torah. https://youtu.be/08R1kPdfrHA?t=1914

-This guy's videos I have found gets it, he criticizes the academic interpretation of James Joyce very directly.. https://www.youtube.com/watch?v=squl14tighM
+Specific to Joyce... this guy's videos I have found gets it, he criticizes the academic interpretation of James Joyce very directly.. https://www.youtube.com/watch?v=squl14tighM

 "Misunderstanding of Joyce", "monumental misunderstanding" in that video.